 - Check progress on your graphs or export the data

 The picture below shows a table of existing items entered into the Harvest-ometer, and the user adding some produce.
 Also shown on the right are the totals for this and previous years if available, along with the option to export harvest data or view a graph of the data.

 This image shows 500 grams of harvested onion being recorded.
 The weight of the harvest can be entered in grams or by quantity (per onion).

 And finally this image shows the Harvest-ometer graph, and the option to view your harvest in terms of meals, or in terms of how much carbon the garden has saved, compared to if the same produce was bought from the supermarket.
 You can also show data from previous growing seasons and filter by type of produce.

 How was it developed?

 The Harvest-ometer was developed by the Capital Growth network in London.
-To find out more read our Reaping Rewards publication or visit Capital Growth website.
+To find out more read our Reaping Rewards publication or visit the Capital Growth website.
 The carbon calculations were carried out by Sow the City and their methodology can be found here.